gddalton2003/R-Programming-For-Data-Science/README.md

 I have a PhD in Pharmacology & Toxicology from the Medical College of Virginia (VCU) in Richmond, VA.
 Following completion of my doctoral studies, I have worked for the past 15 years as a Biomedical Research Scientist.
-I am currently employed at Duke University Medical center where I use bioinformatics tools to analyze bulk and single cell RNA sequencing data to study neurodegenerative disease.
+I have been employed at Duke University Medical Center for the past seven years where I use bioinformatics tools to analyze bulk and single cell RNA sequencing data to study neurodegenerative disease.

 ------------------------------------------------